Self-gravitating baryonic tubes supported by $\pi$- and $\omega$-mesons and its flat limit: Self-gravitating hadronic tubes

-We see that the trace depends explicitly on the $N$ parameter, and the result is proportional to the tetrahedral numbers.
-This implies that different values of the flavor number lead to different matter fields and, therefore, different solutions (labeled by a different spin, as can be seen in Refs. \cite{Bertini:2005rc}-\cite{CacciatoriScotti}).
-We will see below that this fact is fundamental because both the energy density and the topological charge depend on the number $\bar{N}$ defined in Eq. \eqref{Tr}.
+The factor $\bar{N}$, which corresponds to the tetrahedral numbers, introduces an explicit dependence on the flavor number.
+As we shall see, this scaling is fundamental, as both the energy density and the topological charge are proportional to $\bar{N}$.

-Following the steps on the construction of hadronic tubes in flat space-time in Refs. \cite{crystal1} and \cite{crystal2}, we choose the pionic field in Eq. \eqref{U} with the following form for the degrees of freedom:
+Following the construction of hadronic tubes in flat space-time \cite{crystal1, crystal2}, we adopt the following Ansatz for the pionic degrees of freedom: